clojure-emacs/cider/README.md

 Simply open in Emacs a file belonging to your `lein` or `boot` project (like `foo.clj`) and type <kbd>M-x cider-jack-in</kbd>.
-This will start a nREPL with all the deps loaded in, plus an `CIDER` client connected to it.
+This will start a nREPL with all the deps loaded in, plus a `CIDER` client connected to it.

 Alternative you can use <kbd>C-u M-x cider-jack-in</kbd> to specify the name of a `lein` or `boot` project, without having to visit any file in it.